signalfx/signalfx-agent/docs/agent-install-awsecs.md

 # Install to AWS ECS

+:warning: **SignalFx Smart Agent is deprecated.
+For details, see the [Deprecation Notice](/docs/smartagent-deprecation-notice)** :warning:

 Deploy the SignalFx Smart Agent to an AWS ECS instance using a SignalFx configuration script, and run the Smart Agent as a Daemon service in an EC2 ECS cluster.